 Your doctor will recommend a rehabilitation program to help you recover from a fracture and regain your previous level of function.
 You may be referred to work with a physiotherapist or other healthcare practitioners to help you in this process.
 The specific types of treatment and rehabilitation will depend on the type of fracture you have suffered.

 If your fracture occured after a minimal trauma, a fall from a standing height or less, this might be a sign of osteoporosis.
 Osteoporotic fractures occur most commonly in three places – the wrist, spine and hip, but can occur in other places too.
-Click here to read more about the wrist, hip and spine fractures.

 No fracture should be ignored.
 If you don’t treat your osteoporosis after a fracture, your bones will continue to weaken, putting you at even greater risk of another, potentially life-altering fracture.
 In fact, if you have had a fracture, your risk of a future fracture increases up to 10 times.2